LORNER1/my-iit-repo/README.md

 Hello!
 I'm Bohdan.
-This is my first project on GitHub.
+This is my first project on GitHub This text was edited in Codespace
-- I’m learning Markdown
-- I’m editing files directly in GitHub
-- Next, I’ll explore more GitHub features